Infinity242/KickViewBot/README.md

 - Headless version coming soon!

 # The Future Of The Tool
-I will be actively updating the tool to add new features and fix bugs or other issues that may come up with the script.
+I have plans to make a paid version of the tool with improved functionality, better UI and better performance.
+I will also be actively updating the free tool to add new features and fix bugs or other issues that may come up with the script.